/Blog/Start your business/Clean Up in Business: How to Start a Laundry Business in South Africa

 Even if you’re only running a laundry business from home, registration is worth it.
 Customers see you as more professional, and it makes managing your finances easier.
 With registration, you can open a business bank account, apply for funding, and plan for growth in a more structured way.

-For a small setup, registering as a sole proprietor is the simplest option.
+For a small setup, registering as a sole proprietor is often the simplest option.
 If your goal is to open a laundromat with staff and bigger equipment, a private company is better.
 Registration also means you’ll be in a good position later on if you want to apply for business funding, like an iK Cash Advance, which can help you expand when the time is right.

 Step 3: Invest in the right equipment